Obtain Student Employment & Internships

 NOTE: Employers are used to students applying within three days of a student job being posted.
 We strongly recommend that you search jobs frequently and apply as soon as possible.
 Jobs can be closed by employers at any time as soon as they have an adequate applicant pool.

 As a community member or a student spouse/partner, use AGGIE Handshake to apply for part-time and temporary jobs—both on and off-campus.
-Register by clicking by clicking on the 'Sign Up for an Account' option on the AGGIE Handshake main page.
+Register by clicking on the 'Sign Up for an Account' option on the AGGIE Handshake main page.
 A User Guide is available at the login page.

 Obtain an Internship